MICA-MNI/BrainStat/docs/theory.rst

 Mass-univariate linear modelling
 -------------------

-BrainStat implements mass univariate linear models and mixed-effects models, similar to one of its predecessors SurfStat <http://math.mcgill.ca/keith/surfstat/>
+BrainStat implements element-wise univariate and multivariate linear models and linear mixed-effects models, and similar to one of its predecessors SurfStat <http://math.mcgill.ca/keith/surfstat/>.
+In brief, the toolbox allows the definition and fitting of

 Dependencies